 [HISTORY: Adopted by the Village Council of the Village of New Haven 8-12-2014 by Ord.
 No. 330.
 Amendments noted where applicable.]

-The purpose of this chapter is to limit and restrict the outdoor storage, parking or unreasonable accumulation of abandoned junk, unused, partially inoperable or nonoperating motor vehicles, house trailers, or tractor trailers, or new or used parts thereof, upon premises primarily used or zoned for any type of residential purpose within the Village, to avoid injury and hazard, or devaluation of property values.
+The purpose of this chapter is to limit and restrict the outdoor storage, parking or unreasonable accumulation of junk, motor vehicles, house trailers, or tractor trailers, or new or used parts thereof, upon premises primarily used or zoned for any type of residential purpose within the Village, to avoid injury and hazard, or devaluation of property values.

 No owner or tenant, or person otherwise having care and custody of property within the Village, shall park, store, place or allow the parking, storage or placing on any public right-of-way or public property or private property, unless zoned and approved for such use, any motor vehicle, or body, or chassis or a motor vehicle, house trailer, or tractor trailer, or new or used parts or junk, unless the same is wholly contained within a fully enclosed building and the same does not violate any zoning or building laws of the township, county or state except in the following instances: